-Halloween has always been my favorite holiday because … candy.
+Halloween is a favorite holiday of mine because, well… candy.
 It also offers the opportunity to make some playfully macabre creative projects (while you eat the candy)!
-Today’s blog post outlines my seven favorite Halloween paper projects on the TPK site.
-You can start making them now so the holiday doesn’t sneak up on you!
+Today’s blog post outlines ten delightful Halloween paper projects on the TPK site.
+Make your favorite this week, accompanied by a toothsome warm brew and some candy corn.

 1. Arachnophobia Mail Art